What do you think of Garnet’s assertion that “white is just a convenience for white people”?

 What do you think Perdita says to Reisden at the end of the book?

-At the end of the book, Jane Church sends Perdita surprising news, and the race of many of the characters in the book officially changes.
+At the end of the book, Jane Church sends Perdita surprising news, and what we think we knew about many of the characters officially changes.
 What do you think of Perdita's reaction?
 Would you have felt the same?

 In Crimes and Survivors, Titanic sinks three times: at the beginning, middle, and end.
 Why do you suppose Sarah Smith did this?